These are the best places to travel this summer

 1. Climb Doi Suthep and make merit in the clouds

-For a small fee (essentially a donation), you can tour the grounds, meet with monks, perform rituals and even join meditation training retreats.
-Legend has it that the temple is built upon the site where a sacred white elephant trumpeted three times and died in 1383, leading to the King of the time believing it to be the most sacred spot on the mountain.
-Simply ascend the staircase guarded by two seven-headed serpents and discover the golden pagoda atop, make merit whichever way you see fit and enjoy the panoramic views of the city below.
+For a small fee, you can tour the grounds, meet with monks, perform rituals and even join a meditation retreat.
+According to legend, the temple was built on the spot where a sacred white elephant trumpeted three times and died, prompting the king to declare it the most sacred place on the mountain.
+Ascend the staircase guarded by two seven-headed serpents and discover the golden pagoda at the top.
+Make merit in your own way and take in the sweeping views of the city below.

 Detour: Along the road up the mountain you’ll find a number of visit-worthy stops, including the shrine to the activist monk Kruba Srivichai, Huay Kaew Waterfall and Bhubing Palace, a home for visiting royals.
-However, to keep in the temple-spirit of things, why not follow the Monk's trail that leads from the edge of the city through the jungle to the hidden, fairytale-like forest temple of Wat Pha Lat before taking a taxi, red truck or continuing your hike on foot up to Wat Phra That Doi Suthep.
+However, to keep in the temple-spirit of things, you can follow the monk's trail that leads from the edge of the city through the jungle to the hidden forest temple of Wat Pha Lat before taking a taxi or red truck or continuing your hike on foot up to Wat Phra That Doi Suthep.

 2. Get lost in Kad Luang

-Also known as Talat Warorot, Kad Luang is the city’s primary market district that sprawls from the banks of the Ping River to the eastern edge of the old city walls.
-The name simply translates to “central market” in northern Thai dialects and has been a place of trade since the foundation of the city back in 1296.
+Also known as Talat Warorot, Kad Luang is Chiang Mai’s main market district, sprawling from the banks of the Ping River to the eastern edge of the old city walls.
+The name means “central market,” and it’s been a hub of trade since the city’s founding in 1296.

-With so much to see, give yourself a few hours to get lost in the many roads that intersect, stopping for a snack or a coffee at one of the various vendors that keep workers and visitors fed and watered.
+With so much to take in, give yourself a few hours to wander.
+Get lost in the tangle of intersecting lanes and stop for a snack or a coffee at one of the many stalls that keep locals and visitors happily fed.

 3. Sample Thailand’s single origin coffee

-Since its introduction as a replacement for opium cultivation, an abundance of locally cultivated coffee has led to a boom in coffee shops, slow bars and specialty roasters all vying for attention.
+An abundance of locally cultivated coffee has led to a boom in cafés, slow bars and specialty roasters.
 From tiny street corner aunties trying their best at drip coffee to award-winning latte art champions, visitors are spoiled for choice, making coffee bar hopping all the more fun (and not just because of the caffeine rush).

-Local tip: If you’re in the Nimmanhaemin Road area, you’ll notice two very similar named coffee shops: Ristr8to and Roas8ry Lab.
-Once one brand, the owners eventually parted ways to become competitors.
-However, their recipes and styles are almost completely identical, both becoming internationally famous for their latte art and creative concoctions crafted during a time when they were still one.
+Local tip: If you’re in the Nimmanhaemin Road area, you’ll notice two very similar-named coffee shops: Ristr8to and Roas8ry Lab.
+They began as one brand, but the owners eventually split and became competitors.
+However, their recipes and styles are almost completely identical, and they've both become internationally famous for their latte art and creative concoctions.

 4. Listen to local bands and original music

-Thailand has a love for live music, with musicians singing covers in almost every bar and many evening restaurants.
-Look beyond the tribute acts and you’ll find a thriving and intriguing original music scene that is supported by a select few passionate individuals.
+Thailand loves live music, with musicians singing covers in almost every bar and many restaurants.
+But if you look beyond the tribute acts, and you’ll find a thriving and intriguing original music scene.

-For a true Thai feel, head to Sudsanan, another iconic music venue that offers a classic northern Thai folk music experience complete with a loyal following of local hippies and long-term residents.
+For a true Thai feel, head to Sudsanan, an iconic venue known for its classic Northern Thai folk music and loyal crowd of local hippies and longtime residents.

 5. Tour the old city’s oldest temples

-The city’s oldest temple, Wat Chaing Man, was built in 1296, the same year that Chiang Mai was founded as the new capital of the Lanna Kingdom.
-Today the main viharn (assembly hall) houses the oldest-known Lanna Buddha image and enshrines the city's guardian images.
-Look to the back and you’ll spot a spectacular elephant chedi which people walk around three times holding incense and offerings in memory of the Buddha, the Dhamma (his teachings) and the Sangha (the community).
+The city’s oldest temple, Wat Chiang Man, was built in 1296 – the same year Chiang Mai was founded as the new capital of the Lanna Kingdom.
+Its main viharn (assembly hall) houses the oldest known Lanna Buddha image and the city's guardian figures.
+Look to the back and you’ll spot a spectacular elephant chedi, circled by pilgrims holding incense and offerings.

 6. Climb the Sticky Waterfall

-Detour: Given the waterfall is about an hour out of town, combine a visit with a night in Srilanna National Park, where you can take a longtail boat out to idyllically isolated floating cabins on the Mae Ngat Somboon Chon Dam Reservoir, a place where mobile signals disappear and nature dominates.
+Detour: Since the waterfall is about an hour out of town, combine your visit with a night in Srilanna National Park.
+You can take a longtail boat out to idyllically isolated floating cabins on the Mae Ngat Somboon Chon Dam Reservoir, a place where mobile signals disappear and nature dominates.
 Options range from basic backpacker to Mountain Float luxury.

 7. Party like a local in the city’s best clubs

 Despite its reputation as a sleepy cultural town (which it certainly is), Chiang Mai also has its fair share of nightlife thanks to its large student cohort and party-loving locals.
-The neighborhood of Nimmahaemin is a good place to start thanks to its diverse options, with a range of fancy cocktail bars, basic bottle shops and most of the city’s biggest nightclubs.
+The neighborhood of Nimmahaemin is a good place to start, with a range of fancy cocktail bars, basic bottle shops and most of the city’s biggest nightclubs.

 For something a little more cultural, try Tawandang Mahason, where electrifying cabaret-style country and folk song performances take place all night, every night – guaranteed to drop you right into the heart of rural clubbing culture.

-On the flip side, the rooftop of MAYA Lifestyle Shopping Center has a number of fun but slightly fancier bars like Myst that serve cocktail towers from a bar that overlooks the city below – perfect for dates and sundowners.
+On the flip side, the rooftop of MAYA Lifestyle Shopping Center has many fun but slightly fancier bars like Myst that serve cocktail towers from a bar that overlooks the city below – perfect for dates and sundowners.

-Local tip: If you like to dance, there are very few venues that have dance floors in Chiang Mai, and those that do are often empty.
-Instead, look out for live music concerts that bring crowds of loyal fans that are not as image conscious as those looking to mingle in the clubs.
+Local tip: There are very few venues in Chiang Mai that have dance floors, and those that do are often empty.
+If you like to dance, look out for live music concerts that bring crowds of loyal fans who are not as image-conscious as those looking to mingle in the clubs.

 Long-exposure of a crowd of people exploring Sunday market walking street.